oniony/TMSU/README.md

     from terminal.
   * Added --path option to 'files' command to retrieve just those files matching or under the path specified.
+  * Added --untagged option to 'files' command which, when combined with --path, will also include untagged files from the filesystem at the specified path.
+  * Removed the --recursive option from the 'files' command which was flawed: use 'tmsu files query | xargs find' instead.
   * Added ability to configure whether new tags and values are automatically created or not or a per-database basis.
   * Added --unmodified option to 'repair' command to force the recalculation